apache/mxnet/docs/install/osx_setup.md

 ```

 #### Note
 If you already have Python installed on your Mac, you may face the issue while installing jupyter caused by restricted access in System(see [here](https://stackoverflow.com/questions/33004708/osx-el-capitan-sudo-pip-install-oserror-errno-1-operation-not-permitted)).
-In that case, use brew resintall python to install another version of Python under homebrew.
+In that case, use brew reinstall python to install another version of Python under homebrew.
 Use pip2 instead of pip to install the following packages.
 It also requires you to run a python program using python2 (e.g $ python2 example.py) instead of python.

 ### Build MXNet Shared Library
 After you have installed the dependencies, pull the MXNet source code from Git and build MXNet to produce an MXNet library called ```libmxnet.so```.